MarcusSchilling/PuzzleGame/README.md

 # PuzzleGame
 A Puzzle Game made up off custom pictures.
 TRY IT!!!
+The project was developed within the scope of a school project.
 ## Instructions:
 The game is based on a quadratic field of quadratic image parts.
 You must bring the Picture parts to the correct positions means change the shuffled picture parts back to the original position.